TonyCookey/strava-api-demo/README.md

 ## Webhook Subscription Setup

-Automatically, the server will setup the webhook event subscriptions, It will check if there is an existing subscription with your current appl link, if not it will delete the existing subscription and create a new one to allow your API receive events from Strava.
+Automatically, The Server will setup the webhook event subscriptions, It will check if there is an existing subscription with your current APP_URL (Ngrok).

+If you don't have a Valid and Active Susbsription.
+The Server will attempt to delete the existing subscription and create a new valid subscription using your APP_URL, which allows your API receive events from Strava.

-If one is created.
-You should see WEBHOOK_VERIFIED printed to the terminal console if the request was successful.
+When a subscription is created.
+You should see `WEBHOOK_VERIFIED` printed to the terminal console if the request was successful.

 ## Login/Authorization

 Once on the homepage, you will be shown a link to authorize a strava athlete.
-This allows an athlete authorize our API to track his activty.
+This authorizes an athlete and allows our API to track his activty.